Disentangled Inference for GANs with Latently Invertible Autoencoder: Experiments

-The generative models we compare are the combination of VAE and GAN (VAE/GAN)\footnote{Code comes from \url{https://github.com/Puzer/stylegan-encoder}}, the MSE-based GAN inversion~\citep{DCGAN16,BEGAN17,Lipton17}, and the adversarially learned inference (ALI)~\citep{ALI2017}.
-To evaluate the necessity of the invertible network, we also train an encoder and a StyleGAN with its original multi-layer perceptron, which is the last column in Figure~\ref{fig:reconstruction}.
-The two-stage training scheme is used as LIA does.
-The generator and discriminator of the StyleGAN is exactly same to that of StyleGAN.
+Inference quality can be measured by reconstruction precision, which is an important evaluation on whether the inverted code can well represent the input image since our downstream tasks require high reconstruction precision.

-For quantitative evaluation metrics, we use Fr\'{e}chet inception distance (FID), sliced Wasserstein distance (SWD), and mean square error (MSE).
-These three metrics are commonly used to measure the numerical accuracy of GANs~\citep{Ulyanov17,PGGAN,BiGAN2017,StyleGAN18}.
-We directly use the code released by the authors of ProGAN~\citep{PGGAN}.
-The Gaussian prior for $\bm z$ is of dimension 512.
+\textbf{FFHQ Database.} We first conduct experiments on FFHQ and show the comparison results with baselines in Table~\ref{tab:inference-methods}.
+For MSE-based GAN inversion~\citep{DCGAN16, BEGAN17, Lipton17}, we use the code released by Puzer\footnote{\url{https://github.com/Puzer/stylegan-encoder}}.
+For adversarial inference, we compare the method named adversarially learned inference (ALI)~\citep{ALI2017}.
+To evaluate the necessity of the invertible network, we also train an encoder and StyleGAN with its original multi-layer perceptron, which is the VAE/GAN approach in Table~\ref{tab:inference-methods}.
+It is worth noting that the two-stage training scheme is also used as LIA does.